Fist0urs/kerberom/README.md

 Install
 -------
-kerberom is a standalone script, all you need is the ldap3 tool suite (https://github.com/cannatag/ldap3) **Attention: prefer using github's ldap3 as it us the most up to date version**
+kerberom is a standalone script, all you need is the ldap3 tool suite (https://github.com/cannatag/ldap3) **Attention: prefer using github's ldap3 as it is the most up-to-date version**

 TODO
 ----